 Key facts expat should know about moving to Argentina

 - The majority of rental properties will require that you pay your monthly rent in USD, often in cash.
 Expats who wish to enter into a long-term rental agreement will need a “garantia”; someone who lives and owns a business in Argentina who is prepared to guarantee that all rent payments will be made.
 If you cannot find a guarantor, you may be required to make all rental payments in advance.
 This can be risky and expensive.

 - Always ensure that you have access to cash and small change.
 The majority of places will only accept cash payment, and there is a distinct lack of small change throughout Argentina; if you do not have coins in your possession, you may not be able to board the bus or pay for a taxi.

 - If you are a foreigner, you are expected to pay cash in full for purchasing real estate.

 - Expatriates who generate an income abroad are not required to pay tax when they transfer the funds into Argentina.

 - Many employers will tell you that you do not need a work visa to work for them.
 This is untrue.
 Legally employers are required to register you as an employee but fail to do so because it incurs additional costs for the company in tax and social security.
 The Argentinean government has recently started to clamp down this and now fine both the company and the individual if a worker hasn’t been registered.

 Expat Info Desk currently has a city guide available for living in Buenos Aires.
 This exhaustive guide contains everything you need to know about relocating to this Argentinean city and will assist you to:

-Unlike a book, the guide is regularly reviewed and updated in order to ensure that the information is accurate and reliable and because the guides are written by real expats who live and work in Buenos Aries, you can be assured that you are accessing the information that you need as written by people who really are in the know.
+Unlike a book, the guide is regularly reviewed and updated to ensure that the information is accurate and reliable.
+Because the guides are written by real expats who live and work in Buenos Aries, you can be assured that you are accessing the information you need as written by people who really are in the know.